wikimedia/eslint-plugin-no-jquery/docs/rules/no-node-name.md

 Disallows the [`$.nodeName`](https://api.jquery.com/jQuery.nodeName/) utility.

+📋 This rule is enabled as an error in `plugin:no-jquery/deprecated-4.0`.

 📋 This rule is enabled as a warning in `plugin:no-jquery/deprecated-3.2`.

 📋 This rule is enabled as a warning in `plugin:no-jquery/all`.